Passing through the top of the world - Ladakh Diaries Page 1 Skip to main content

 My Trip To Vietnam - Peace in the Chaos (Ho Chi Minh City)

 Vietnam has always fascinated travelers all around the world without actually pointing out any one thing specifically.
-You might be traveling to India to visit just the Taj Mahal but why do you want to visit Vietnam?
+You might be traveling to India to visit just the Taj Mahal but why do you want to take a trip to Vietnam?
 There is no such thing.
 You just want to visit Hanoi or Ho Chi Minh City.
 But why do you want to do that?
 I don't know!
 And perhaps I did not get this answer from all the videos describing the beauty of Vietnam.
 This was something that had been playing in my mind ever since I saw a guy crossing a road with a million scooters coming at him.
 That looks like India though!
 Would that be the reason?
 I don't know!
-And so I pinged my friend Sudhanshu if he'd be interested in taking a trip with me to this beautiful country of Vietnam.
+And so I pinged my friend Sudhanshu if he'd be interested in taking a trip to Vietnam with me - a beautiful and mesmerizing country.
 Ah!
 Sure he is.
 I knew the answer before even asking him.
 He and I have made and canceled plans a lot of the time.
-The one thing that we decided on our trip to Ladakh was to visit Vietnam (or maybe another south-east Asian country).
-It w
+The one thing that we decided on our trip to Ladakh was to visit Vietnam (or maybe another south-east...

 Leh to Nubra Valley via KhardungLa Pass - Ladakh Diaries Page 2

 Finally, the day had arrived that we had long anticipated.
 Climbing the Ladakh mountains with a motorbike and passing through the top of the world - KhardungLa .
 The ride should start from Leh and end at Nubra Valley.
 Around 10 AM, we were ready with our bags tied to the motorbikes and excited to press that self-start button.
 I had been looking forward to this 40km of ride since we landed in Leh.
 KhardungLa has always maintained a special place in people's minds because of its high altitude and a milestone that says " Welcome to the top of the world - the highest motorable pass in the world - KhardungLa ".
 It feels like an achievement to be passing through a road where people sometimes need oxygen bottles to battle their shortage of breath.
-Down in Leh, travellers who had completed their circuit and were relaxing for a day warned us about the dangers of that road.
-In the last two days, we had heard all sorts of stories related to KhardungLa which may or may
+Down in Leh, travelers who had completed their circuit and were relaxing for a day warned us about the dangers of that road.
+In the last two days, we had heard all sorts of stories related to KhardungLa Pass which may or ...

 Managed and maintained by Harish Rajora